Wishmasterflo/ofox_lynx/README.md

 # Orangefox Recovery for google Pixel 7a (lynx)

 This is still "work in progress".
-It seems to boot now at least, but Touch seems to be broken.
+It seems to boot now at least!

 Based on May 2024 A14 Kernel